ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-corim-entity-map}
 ### The corim-entity-map Container

 This Container contains qualifying attributes that provide more context information about the RIM as well its origin and purpose.
-This rule and its constraints MUST be followed when generating or validating a CoRIM tag

 ~~~~ CDDL
 corim-entity-map = {